ripytide/metapac/README.md

 # Must be one of: ["pacman", "paru", "pikaur", "yay"]
 # Default: "pacman"
 arch_package_manager = "paru"

+# Since VSCode and VSCodium both operate on the same package database
+# they are mutually exclusive and so you must pick which one you want
+# metapac to use.
+# Must be one of: ["code", "codium"]
+# Default: "code"
+vscode_variant = "code"

 # Whether to default to installing flatpak packages systemwide or for the
 # current user.
 This setting can be overridden on a per-package basis using